velowander/human-activity-recognition/README.md

 ###Files in this repo
 **README.md**: this file

-**run_analysis.R**: the commented, R programming language source code to download, extract, and process the data
+**human-activity-recognition.R**: the commented, R programming language source code to download, extract, and process the data.
+The main function is `run_analysis()`.

 **CodeBook.md**: Documentation of the variables, data, and data cleaning or transformation steps undertaken to fulfill the Project Requirements